Timmarus/Boundless/doc/sprint3/sprint3.md

 TASKS:
 	- (K) Settings UI
 	- (KE) Finished the course selection UI
-	- Configure Dashboard with Settings and Course Selection UI
+	- (KE)Configure Dashboard with Settings and Course Selection UI
 ```
 --------------------------------------------------------------------------
 --------------------------------------------------------------------------
 ```
 TYPE     : USER STORY 5
 NAME     : Course Selection Database
-OWNER    : J, K, W
+OWNER    : J, K, A
 PRIORITY : 21
 ESTIMATE : 48 hours
 AS A     : Developer
 I WANT   : the chatrooms to be connected to a database SO THAT  : users can see messages from other users
 TASKS:
-	- Connect Course Selection with database
+	- (J) Connect Course Selection with database
-	- Configure dashboard with database
+	- (K) Configure dashboard with database
-	- Configure each course card to enter a chatroom with its name
+	- (J) Configure each course card to enter a chatroom with its name
+	- (A) Update Database upon leaving a Chat room on the HomeScreen
  ```
 --------------------------------------------------------------------------
 --------------------------------------------------------------------------